-Last summer, Harbour Centre Complex Limited embarked on a project to conserve the historic Spencer Building.
+Harbour Centre Complex Limited embarked on a project to conserve the historic Spencer Building during the summer of 2016.

 A trial repair revealed that age, weather, and corrosion had taken a significant toll on the building.
 The cast stone, brick masonry, stucco, and windows were showing varying degrees of damage and were in need of attention in order to preserve the long-term performance of the building and improve tenant comfort.